ThimnaRaphel/GG-Hospital/Readme.md

 The page has the following contents included:

-Navigation Bar
+Navigation Bar,
-Book Appointment
+Book Appointment,
-Doctors Listed
+Doctors Listed,
-Departments Listed
+Departments Listed,
-Why GG is better section
+Why GG is better section,
-Facilities and Activities
+Facilities and Activities,
-You May Be Interested In section
+You May Be Interested In section,
-Footer
+Footer,
-Newsletter
+Newsletter.

 Screenshot of the design: